-The Bullhead Club, a 7,000 square foot building which houses Administrative staff, recently completed a renovation in 2018.
-This Club features a Social Recreation room, Library room, Technology center, a Teen Center and Arts and Crafts room and much more.
-The outer part of the club features a gym, a greenhouse, and a newly built playground.
+The Bullhead Club, a 7,000 square foot building that houses Administrative staff, recently completed a renovation in 2018.
+This Club features a Social Recreation room, a library room, a technology center, and an Arts and Crafts room, and much more.
+The outer part of the Club features a gym, a greenhouse, and a playground.

-The gym was completed in January 2016 and comprised just over 10,000 square feet of space, and is being utilized for sports and recreation programs currently run through the Boys & Girls Clubs of the Colorado River and the Bullhead City Recreation Department.
+The gym was completed in January 2016 and comprised just over 10,000 square feet of space.
+It is being utilized for sports and recreation programs currently run through the Boys & Girls Clubs of the Colorado River and the Bullhead City Recreation Department.

 Early in 2014, the club leadership brought forth an idea to the Board of Directors regarding the acquisition of a local thrift store.
-The purpose of the thrift store was to support the transportation costs of bringing Mohave Valley and Fort Mohave school youth to the Bullhead City clubhouse.
+The thrift store's purpose was to support the transportation costs of bringing Mohave Valley and Fort Mohave school youth to the Bullhead City clubhouse.

-The thrift store has blossomed into a bigger operation and a much bigger location as well.
+The thrift store has blossomed into a more significant operation and a much bigger location as well.

-In April of 2018, Fiesta Bowl, EPCOR, Lowe's, and KABOOM! donated a beautiful new playground for the Bullhead City Unit and it fit perfectly in the back area by the outdoor basketball court.
-Since, a large canopy to cover the top has been added to accommodate the hotter weather.
+In April of 2018, Fiesta Bowl, EPCOR, Lowe's, and KABOOM! donated a beautiful new playground for the Bullhead City Unit, which is located in the back area by the outdoor basketball court.
+A large canopy to cover the top has been added to accommodate the hotter weather.

-In summer of 2018, The Fort Mohave club location reopened at a temporary location.
+In the summer of 2018, The Fort Mohave club location reopened at a temporary location.
 Since this opening, Fort Mohave has transitioned into two other club locations.
-Though being one of the smaller clubs, Fort Mohave averages about 30 a day.
-This club offers a game zone, an art studio, a STEM room, and a small music sanctuary called The Creative Corner.
+Though being one of the smaller clubs, Fort Mohave averages about 30 members a day.
+This Club offers a game zone, an art studio, a STEM room, and a music sanctuary called The Creative Corner.

-The following February, 2019, The Boys and Girls Clubs of The Colorado River Bullhead City Unit opened an extension exclusively for teens.
-This nice addition includes a separate location inside our thrift store which gives the teens the opportunity to work towards workforce readiness, as well as, give a sanctuary of safety and fun for kids in 6th grade and above.
+The following February 2019, The Boys and Girls Clubs of The Colorado River Bullhead City Unit opened an extension exclusively for teens.
+This separate space is located inside our thrift store, which allows the teens to work towards workforce readiness and give them a sanctuary of safety and fun for kids in 6th grade and above.

-Since the opening of our extension, our club has begun to blossom into the wonderful organization it is now and expects to grow from here.
-With the amazing team our clubs have, The Boys and Girls Clubs of The Colorado River is the best it can possibly be, and continues to be greater.
+Since the opening of our extension, our Club has begun to blossom into the wonderful organization it is now and expects to grow from here.
+With the fantastic team our clubs have, The Boys and Girls Clubs of The Colorado River continues to be greater.